 That not all problems were solved by these definitions was proved by a number of high-profile cases before national courts, the Court of Justice of the European Union, and the European Court of Human Rights.
 The latter is not part of the European Union but enforces the European Convention of Human Rights, adopted by the Council of Europe in 1950.
-In this paper, I will review some of the main interpretive problems about the criteria for being recognized as a refugee fleeing religious persecution.
+In this paper, I will review some of the main interpretive problems about the criteria for being recognized as a refugee fleeing religious persecution, and will then discuss the case of refugees who flee China where they are persecuted as members of The Church of Almighty God.